iRNA-COSI/APAeval/summary_workflows/README.md

 ```
 [SAMPLE_NAME].([ADDITIONAL_INFO].)[GENOME]
 ```
 where `[SAMPLE_NAME]` is a unique id of the condition represented in the ground truth and assessed by the participant. `[ADDITIONAL_INFO]` is optional; this can be used if several ground truths are obtained from the same condition but differ otherwise, e.g. one is a subset of the other.`[GENOME]` is the genome version used for creating the ground truth.
-MUST contain either `mm` or `hg`, e.g. `mm10` or `hg38_v26`
+MUST contain either "mm" or "hg", e.g. `mm10` or `hg38_v26`

-> EXAMPLES:
+#### Examples:
 > MmusCortex_adult_R1.TE.mm10
 > GTEXsim_R19.hg38_v26
 ### Ground truth files